moja-global/moja.canada/README.md

 Clone the 'develop' branch of https://github.com/moja-global/FLINT

-Follow the instructions on https://github.com/moja-global/FLINT/tree/develop to build vcpkg dependencies and the FLINT framework Visual Studio 2019 solution, with the following changes because GCBM requires some optional FLINT modules:
+Follow the instructions on https://github.com/moja-global/FLINT/tree/develop to build vcpkg dependencies, with the addition of libpqxx:x64-windows, then run cmake to build the FLINT framework Visual Studio 2019 solution, with the following changes because GCBM requires some optional FLINT modules:

 > -DENABLE_MOJA.MODULES.ZIPPER=ON